phone: (541) 346-8756

 Philip Speranza is an architect, urban designer and assistant professor in the Department of Architecture at the University of Oregon, where he teaches design studios in architecture and urban design, media courses in computation and data visualization and directs the Barcelona Urban Design Summer Program.
 Speranza’s research scholarship and creative work explore the use of new geospatial design methods to understand small-scale social and environmental phenomena in urban design.
 Speranza has published widely on this subject through diverse lenses including geospatial information and parametric design, on-site and off-site data acquisition, social interaction in Barcelona urban ecology, bike sharing and interaction design, air pollution visualization, adaptive urbanism and ethnicity, business fabric, place branding, time and architecture, and memorial design.

 Articles and book chapters on these topics are published in the Journal of Urban Design, Architectural Design AD, the International Journal of Design Sciences and Technology, and presented at annual meetings of the Association of Computer-Aided Design in Architecture ACADIA, the Association of Collegiate Schools of Architecture ACSA, Environmental Design Research Association EDRA and the Industrial Designers Society of America IDSA.
-Forthcoming publication venues include the Journal of Urbanism, the Journal of Urban Design and Planning ICE and Atmosphere Environment.
+Forthcoming publication venues include the Journal of Urbanism.
 This research is actively tested through Speranza’s Eugene-based architecture practice that includes neighborhood planning design, plaza design, mixed-use developments, housing and previous public art works with Janet Echelman between 2001 and 2010 in the US, Portugal and Spain.

 Speranza received his professional MArch from Columbia GSAPP with the Award in Technology and a BS Arch from the University of Virginia.
 Prior to his independent practice he worked with Steven Holl in New York and Carlos Ferrater in Barcelona.
 He is co-director of interdisciplinary work via the Urban Interactions Lab UIxD in Eugene and the Urban Design & Computing Lab in Barcelona studying air pollution, urbanism and UAV robotics in Barcelona, Portland and Eugene.